 Andrew Dressel

-Since 2021 I’ve been using a Fujifilm X-T4 with a Fujinon XF100-400mm F4.5-5.6 R LM OIS WR lens.
+Since 2021 I’ve been using a Fujifilm X-T4 (upgraded to an X-T5 in 2024 for higher resolution) with a Fujinon XF100-400mm F4.5-5.6 R LM OIS WR lens.
 It took me a few weeks to get the hang of it, but I’m much happier with the pictures from the second owl encounter, and I still have plenty to learn.

 Before that I used a not-very-fancy Fujifilm FinePix HS50EXR 16-megapixel digital camera with a nice 42x (24-1000mm) manually-operated optical zoom, automatic focus, and image stabilization.
 It worked great for over a year, and I took at least 20,000 pictures on it, but I was a little disappointed in the first owl pictures, so I finally upgraded to